 Companies in Wolfenbüttel: Climate balance workshop for the future!

 An important workshop entitled “Creating a climate balance” took place in Wolfenbüttel on September 26, 2025.
 The Wolfenbüttel District Economic Development GmbH, the Regional Energy Agency (REA) and experienced energy consultants supported companies in developing a better understanding of their CO₂ balance.
 The event was a real hit and offered participants a practical phase in which they could create their individual climate balance with support.
-Cremlingen Online reports that the speakers had a wide range of specialist knowledge: Aiko Müller by Renob, Dirk and Alexandra Düe from Brawo Deconsulting and Stefan Schmidt-Kolberg from Skando Energie and Rosa Shahnazari from Agimus GmbH were on site to give valuable tips.
+Cremlingen Online reports that the speakers brought a wide range of specialist knowledge: Aiko Müller from ReNOB, Dirk and Alexandra Düe from BraWo GEConsulting as well as Stefan Schmidt-Kolberg from skando energie and Rosa Shahnazari from AGIMUS GmbH were there to give valuable tips.

-The focus on the CO₂ balance is not only important for the climate, but also for the economic future of companies.
-A solid climate balance is increasingly regarded as the basis for sustainable action.
-This applies especially in times when banks and insurance companies incorporate sustainability aspects into their ratings.
-Large companies could expect higher credit interests and insurance premiums in the event of poor sustainability assessment.
-The feedback from the participants shows that improved knowledge of their own figures already leads to targeted measures for cost savings and competitiveness.
+The focus on the carbon footprint is not only important for the climate, but also for the economic future of companies.
+A solid climate balance is increasingly seen as the basis for sustainable action.
+This is particularly true in times when banks and insurance companies incorporate sustainability aspects into their assessments.
+Large companies could face higher loan interest rates and insurance premiums if they have a poor sustainability rating.
+The participants' feedback shows that improved knowledge of their own numbers leads to targeted measures for cost savings and competitiveness.

 The workshop was part of the larger “Energy Transition” project, funded by the Zukunftsfonds Asse Foundation.
 The aim of this project is to make the regional economy fit for future challenges.
 The organizers call on companies to actively reduce their energy consumption in order to reduce operating costs and strengthen their own performance and competitiveness.